harishravi121/Pi_n_SC/README.md

 Happy pi day every 14th march..
 Hope to go to a university or company with alum id for lecture and supercomputer calc ..

 Wonder what supercomputer fetch code is..and distribution of calc thats easy 100 successive terms to 100 computers?
+DO we want parellel supercomputer or true liquid nitrogen high speed?

 https://www.instagram.com/p/DHKW5wGPDp-/?img_index=1